 How to Identify a Priority Population?

-Please use Cal Enviroscreen 3.0 to help make the determination if your community is identified in a Priority Population.
+Please use Cal Enviroscreen 3.0 or the SB-535 AB-1550 Full Map supplied by the California Air Resources Board (CARB) to help make the determination if your community is identified in a Priority Population.

 SB 535 and AB 1550 requirements for allocating funds to benefit Priority Populations: